Mar 18, 2024

 shutterstock_1436329457

-The mental health and wellbeing of those working in care homes has always been one of the most important aspects of operating a care setting, and yet it’s always been one of the biggest challenges too.
+The mental health and wellbeing of those working in care homes has always been one of the most important aspects of operating a care setting as well as to ensure regulatory compliance, and yet it’s always been one of the biggest challenges too.
 As recent economic factors have placed an even bigger strain on the wellbeing of care staff, who can often suffer from stress and burnout, thinking outside the box to ensure staff wellbeing is more important now than ever.
 So, we’re sharing some ideas to improve staff wellbeing.

 The impact of stress in the workplace for care home staff